Contests, Challenges & Awards

 - State Champions: A winner from each U.S. state and the District of Columbia will receive $1,000 based on the most recycled material per person per school.

 - The National Title: America’s Top Recycling School!
 A national champion will be chosen from the top state winners to receive an additional prize.

 - Involve your community.
-To keep things fair, if your school collects recyclable material from around the community or parents homes, this will be treated as a separate competition category.
-The Community Recycling Category offers a $1,000 first prize, a $750 second prize and $500 third prize.
+To keep things fair, if your school collects recyclable material from around the community or from parents homes, this will be treated as a separate competition category.
+The Community Recycling Category offers a $1,000 first prize, a $750 second prize and a $500 third prize.
 Schools will track the amount of material recovered per person and will compete with other schools on a national level.

 Keep America Beautiful partners with many businesses throughout the year.
 Check the link above for current grant opportunities.